 Yellowjackets are insects marked by a unique yellow and black striped head and thorax.
 They are one of the most dangerous stinging insects on earth and even more aggressive than other stinging insects such as bees and wasps.

 Yellowjackets always defend their nest to death and in large numbers when under attack, and in most cases, they usually emerge victoriously.
-Yellowjacket mostly preys on insects, flies, spiders, mollusks, caterpillars, and much more.
+Yellowjacket mostly preys on insects, flies, spiders, molluscs, caterpillars, and much more.
 They can travel for up to 1000 feet in search of food and water.

 When you see one or two yellow jackets flying around your backyard, then it could just be a matter of time before they invade your home.
 The good news is that there are natural ways to get rid of yellow jackets, as discussed below.

 One great way to get rid of yellowjackets naturally in bushes is by setting straps.
 Yellowjackets love sugary foods.
 You can use it against them.
 All that you need to do is recycle a two-liter bottle.
 Fill it with water, add a sugary substance such as jam as bait to entice them, shake the mixture thoroughly, and then hang it in bushes where they are likely to gather.

 Any yellowjacket that will land on the bottle will drown.
 There are many forms of traps that you can set to capture yellow jackets in bushes.
 Use a technique that works best for you.

 Lemongrass is widely used for medicinal purposes.
 However, recent studies have shown that it is also an effective repellent for yellowjackets and other flies such as mosquitoes.

 The lemon grass has been listed on the Environmental Protection Agency website as one of the most effective natural insecticides.
 Planting lemongrass in bushes can help keep yellow jackets at bay.